 - The structure of the body (muscles, joints, bones ETC) significantly influences the individual’s ability to restore this inherent capacity and therefore to resist disease processes.

-Head Above Healthcare Hub is Brisbane’s leading osteopathic centre, We offering a pathway to recovery from pain, injuries, and Mastery of great health and high performance.
-We have AHPRA registered osteopaths and to offer custom osteopathic treatment.
+Head Above Healthcare is Brisbane’s leading multi-disciplinary clinic for pain management.
+We offer a pathway to recovery from pain, injuries, and Mastery of great health and high performance.
+We have AHPRA registered osteopaths who offer custom osteopathic treatments.

-Please do not hesitate to make an appointment at Head Above Osteopathy where you will promptly have your concerns tended to, questions answered, and condition attended to.
+Please do not hesitate to make an appointment at Head Above Healthcare where you will promptly have your concerns tended to, questions answered, and condition attended to.